balbalcode/balbalcode/README.md

 - 👀 I’m interested in javascript languages, also in php
 - 🌱 I’m currently learning about advanced of vue and nuxt (also javascript).
 - 💞️ I’m looking to collaborate on fully tech company also as frontend developer
-- 📫 You can reacth me at linked-in at https://www.linkedin.com/in/ikbal-maulana/
+- 📫 You can reach me at linked-in at https://www.linkedin.com/in/ikbal-maulana/

 <!---
 balbalcode/balbalcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.